The Story of a Dildo

 You can examine the physical evidence for yourself.
 Clicking the link below will open the Bibliothèque nationale de France viewer in a new window so you can follow along with our investigation without losing your place here.

-1. Tableau I (The Dream): Flora and her friends, Laura and Maud, discuss the “abruptness” of marriage.
-Flora has a dream that sparks the need for an artificial solution.
+1. Tableau I (The Dream): Flora and her friends discuss marriage, desire, and a dream that introduces the central object.

-4. Tableau IV (The Equipment): A clinical look at the India-rubber device and its harness.
+4. Tableau IV (The Equipment): The text describes the device and related equipment.

 We are keeping the names.
 We are keeping the New York setting.
 But we are changing the heart of the story.